webguru103/smooch-docs/source/includes/_configuring_push_android.md

 ### Step 4.
 Test it out!

 <aside class="warning">
-You can't receive push notifications in the Android simulator, you must use a physical device.
+To test push notifications in the Android emulator, you must use a system image with Google APIs.
 </aside>

 1. Kill and restart your app.